frictionlessdata/goodtables-js/README.md

 An API wrapper for a goodtables.io, an open source web service for validating tabular data sources ([DEMO](https://frictionlessdata.github.io/goodtables-js/)).

+> :warning: **If you are using the default credentials**: Be aware that history of your validations will be visible to other library users!
+Register on https://goodtables.io to get your private API key

 ## Features

  - `validate` function to validate tabular data and output a `goodtables` report